 Mandate: The purpose of Run for Rural Medicine is to raise funds to support rural health charities and initiatives while increasing public awareness of the shortage of physicians in rural BC.

-Description: The Run for Rural Medicine is a fundraising run/walk that has taken place in-person in Vancouver (prior to 2021) and has also been run as a month-long virtual challenge (in 2021 due to provincial health guidelines).
 The purpose of the run is to raise funds to support rural health charities and initiatives while increasing public awareness of the shortage of physicians in rural BC.
-This year the Run for Rural Medicine will donate its proceeds to the charity Hope Air, a registered national charity that provides complimentary flights for rural Canadians who must travel to access healthcare in urban centres but cannot afford the airline ticket costs.
-Last year, we more than doubled our goal and raised $35,627 in one month, providing 142 flights to individuals in financial need who must travel far from home for medical care.
+This year, the Run for Rural Medicine will donate its proceeds to the charity Hope Air, a registered national charity that provides complimentary flights for rural Canadians who must travel to access healthcare in urban centres but cannot afford the airline ticket costs.
+Last year, we raised $14,148.23 to support round trip flights to individuals in financial need who must travel far from home for medical care.
+In addition, this event helps support a healthy and active lifestyle amongst its participants!
+Last year, the event also featured weekly challenges throughout the month on March/April and engaged around 150 runners, walkers, and cyclists from the medical community and beyond.
+This year will be the 21st annual event, with medical students from all of UBC Medicine’s four distributed sites participating.

-We plan to once again incorporate cycling into this event and contribute to the UBC Med Run & Ride initiative, creating training pods (groups of 2-4 students) to run and cycle together with monthly contests and workshops in collaboration with UBC MD Run Club and MD Ridaz.
+For the Run for Rural Medicine 2025 event, we plan to include both a virtual event and an in-person race.
+Similar to last year, we will be exploring creative and fun ways to make this event engaging for the medical and running community!
+We plan to once again incorporate cycling into this event and contribute to the UBC Med Run & Ride initiative.
 The goal of this initiative is to encourage people to run/cycle, make new connections, and train/build up to Run for Rural medicine where we'll have teams competing for top mileage and fundraising goals.

 Contact: ubcmed.ruralrun@gmail.com